sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 `nmap -oX out.xml -Pn --disable-arp-ping 127.0.0.1`

 ### 91. What's the difference between 301 and 302 HTTP Status Codes?
-They both constitute redirection status codes, However the former is permanent and the latter is temporary.
+They both constitute redirection status codes; However, the former is permanent and the latter is temporary.

 ### 92. How will you generate HTML scan reports from NMap?
 As of 2017, NMap does not have the feature of writing the reports to HTML format.
 It can output the report to XML format and from there it is possible to convert to HTML using XSLT processors.